borkymcgee/InfiniTime-borkymods/README.md

 Howdy!
 This repo is a fork of the InfiniTime firmware for PineTime incorporating a suite of modifications by me (borky)

 ## Added features include:
-- added weather and PTS-style settings menu to enable/disable it [casio-weather](https://github.com/borkymcgee/InfiniTime-borkymods/tree/casio-weather)
+- added weather and PineTimeStyle-style settings menu to enable/disable it [casio-weather](https://github.com/borkymcgee/InfiniTime-borkymods/tree/casio-weather)
 - touchscreen lock [touch-lock](https://github.com/borkymcgee/InfiniTime-borkymods/tree/touch-lock)
   - double pressing the button disables or re-enables the touch screen
   - an indicator of the current state of the lock on the casio and PineTimeStyle watchfaces